rdegges/rdegges-blog/articles/2012/writing-habit-thoughts-continued.md

+Author: Randall Degges
+Date: 2012-03-04 23:38
+Slug: writing-habit-thoughts-continued
+Tags: habits, personal development, writing
 Title: Writing Habit -- Thoughts (continued)
-Date: 2012-03-04 23:38
-Author: Randall Degges
-Tags: habits, personaldevelopment, writing

-![Quill][]
+![Writing with a Quill][]

 For the past two months I've been [writing][] for at least 30 minutes a day.
 I'd like to quickly reflect on what I've accomplished so far, and my thoughts on the